 Bangladesh Railway operates 3 types of trains:

-- Inter-City Trains: Fast quality train, fully air-conditioned, restaurant car, AC class seats, 1st class & 2nd class seats.
+- Inter-City Trains: The best quality train, including air-conditioned compartments, restaurant car, AC class seats, 1st class and 2nd class seats.

-- Express Trains: Slower than InterCity trains.
-Air-conditioned class seats, 1st & 2nd class seats.
+- Express Trains: Slower than InterCity trains, including air-conditioned compartments, 1st class and 2nd class seats.

 - Mail Trains: AC class 2-berth sleepers, 1st class 4-berth sleepers, 1st, 2nd, 3rd class seats.